Git Over Reticulum

 Configuration Example

-A complete page node configuration might look like this:
+A complete node configuration might look like this:

 [rngit]